 Need legal assistance?

-Twice each month, volunteer attorneys make themselves available at PCOA’s office for one-on-one appointments to assist older adults with advice only regarding legal issues such as estate planning, wills, probate, guardianship and conservatorship, and the Arizona Long Term Care System.
+Three to four times each month, volunteer attorneys make themselves available at PCOA’s office for one-on-one appointments to assist older adults with advice only regarding legal issues such as estate planning, wills, probate, guardianship and conservatorship, and the Arizona Long Term Care System.
 Appointments are required and a voluntary donation of $15 is requested.

 Learn more at 520-790-7262 or email@example.com.Arizona Bankruptcy Court End of Life Terms End of Life Terms (Spanish)

 Legal questions regarding immigration or immigration status can be complicated.
 These community resources work to answer questions, legally represent immigrants and their families, and help navigate the immigration system.
-The United States Citizenship and Immigration Service (USCIS) provides information and assistance with all aspects of citizenship and immigration, for general immigration questions reach out to USCIS.
+The United States Citizenship and Immigration Service (USCIS) provides information and assistance with all aspects of citizenship and immigration; for general immigration questions, reach out to USCIS.

-Social security, disability, and workers comp. attorneys can help you with legal disputes regarding social security and workers compensation.
+Social security, disability, and workers comp.
+Attorneys can help you with legal disputes regarding social security and worker's compensation.